Easy Chicken Enchilada Biscuit Bake

 If you are looking for inspiration for dinner, look no farther.
 You can assemble this recipe in less than 10 minutes.
 In addition, it includes common ingredients that you probably already have at home or can easily find at the grocery store.

-- Shredded cheese – use what you have in the refrigerator.
+• Shredded cheese – use what you have in the refrigerator.
 Pre-shredded or shred your own.
-I tend to use cheddar or Mexican blend.
+I tend to use cheddar or a Mexican cheese blend or monterey jack cheese.

-- Red Enchilada sauce – straight from the grocery store in the Mexican section.
+• Red Enchilada sauce – straight from the grocery store in the Mexican section.
+Use mild red enchilada sauce or medium or hot.
+You could use store-bought enchilada sauce or homemade enchilada sauce.

 How to Make Chicken Enchiladas with Canned Chicken